rubenschagas/postgres/README.md

 ## TESTING CONNECTION

-Using a postgres dbms client, like DBeaver, add a Postgres type connection, as follows:
+Using a postgres dbms client, like DBeaver, add a PostgresSQL type connection, as follows:

 ![](./assets/readMeMd/postgres1.png)